Ch3rry-Pi3-AI/MLOps-Gun-Detection/src/README.md

 * `logger.py` provides **structured, timestamped logging**.

 Together they form the **core reliability layer** of the **MLOps Gun Detection** pipeline — supporting smooth debugging, traceability, and maintainability across all modules.

-Would you like me to include a short “Next Steps” section at the bottom (e.g., mentioning that model, preprocessing, and inference modules will be added next under `src/`)?
-It can help tie this README into the overall project scaffolding.